GSA/open-gsa-redesign/_apidocs/opportunities-api.md

 #### Set-Aside Values
 Several methods pertaining to submitting Contract Opportunities involve the Set-Aside Type field.

+Only one Set-Aside value is accepted in the field at this time

 Refer below table for valid Set-Aside values:

 Code | SetAside Values